-Hence the name of the village, which comes from the Arabic “Cautzar”, which means “fountain of paradise” and which can still be seen in the Arab fountain from the 16th century in perfect condition.
+Hence the name of the village, which comes from the Arabic “Cautzar”, which means “fountain of paradise”.
+Visitirs can still see the Arab fountain from the 16th century in perfect condition.

 Frigiliana, the balcony to the sea

-Frigiliana is probably the most visited and well known village in the Axarquia if we don’t count the coastal villages.
-Because it is situated only 7 km from Nerja, it receives many tourist visits, very similar to Mijas Pueblo and Fuengirola.
+This is probably the most visited and well known village in the Axarquia if we don’t count the coastal villages.

 Frigiliana stands out for having the best preserved old town of Moorish origin in Spain.

 The village is situated 550 metres above sea level and bordering the neighbouring province of Granada.
 It has magnificent views of the Viñuela reservoir and the majestic Sierra Tejeda mountain range.

 In the village there are ancient sulphurous water baths, the Baños de Vilo.
 During the 18th and 19th century it was one of the most famous baths in Andalusia.

 In Mondrón, a hamlet of Periana, is the San José Artesano cooperative.
 They produce one of the most exquisite olive oils in the province of Málaga.

 You like to get lost in a small village of Arabic origin and spend a few quiet days?
 Then Salares may be a good choice.

 Situated in the foothills of the Sierra Tejeda at 560 metres above sea level.
 It is a very small but charming village with whitewashed houses and narrow streets, surrounded by almond, orange and olive trees.